Trade Gold Trading

 Rules for Elliott Count in Gold Trading

-- Wave 2 shouldn't go below the starting of Part 1.
+1. Wave 2 shouldn't go below the starting of Part 1.

-- Wave three should be the biggest among Part 1, 3 and 5.
+2. Wave three3 should be the biggest among Part 1, 3 & 5.

-- Wave 4 should not over-lap with Part 1.
+3. Wave 4 shouldn't over-lap with Part 1.

 Five pattern (dominant trend)

-2: This one two corrects 1, but can never extend beyond the starting point of wave 1.
+2: This one 2 corrects 1, but can never extend beyond the starting point of wave 1.
 Typically, the news is still bad.
-As prices retest the prior low, bearish sentiment quickly builds, and "the crowd" mentality reminds all that the bear market is still in place.
+As prices retest the prior low, bearish sentiment quickly builds, "the crowd" mentality reminds all that the bear market is still in place.
 Still, some positive signals appear for those who are looking: volume should be lower during 2 than during 1, trading prices usually and generally do not retrace more than 61.80% of 1 part one gains.
 Price will reach a low that is higher than the previous low resulting in to a higher low.

 Three Pattern (Corrective Trend)

 A: Corrections are often much harder to identify than the impulse moves.
-In A of a bearish market, the fundamental news is generally still positive.
+In A of a bearish market, the economic fundamental news is generally still positive.
 Most analysts see the drop as a correction in a still active bull market.
 Some technical indicators that accompany A include increased trading volume, rising and implied volatility & possibly a higher open interest in selling/shorting.

-More Courses and Topics:
+More Online Courses and Topics: